66RING/Notes/universe/GDB_Usage.md

 - Set log
     * `set logging on`, which will copy output to file `gdb.txt`
 - **Watchpoints**, Catchpoint... and so on
-    * You can use a watchpoint to stop execution whenever the value of an expression changes.
+    * You can use a watchpoint to stop execution whenever the value of an expression **changes**.
     * `watch *<addr>` or `watch <value>`
     * `info watchpoints` to print info of watchpoints
 - Debug a running program